Travel in North Staffordshire

 By Boat

-The Caldon Canal runs from the main line of the Trent and Mersey, at Etruria in Stoke, to Froghall Wharf and the first lock and basin on the Uttoxeter Canal.
+The Caldon Canal runs from the main line of the Trent and Mersey, at Etruria Junction in Stoke, to Froghall Wharf and the first lock and basin on the Uttoxeter Canal.
 Getting to the last few hundred yards beyond Froghall Tunnel is a problem for many boats as the tunnel is very low.
-The Leek branch runs from the Caldon at Hazlehurst to the edge of Leek.
+The Leek Branch runs from the Caldon at Hazlehurst to the edge of Leek.